Water aeration: Subsurface aeration

-Subsurface aeration seeks to release bubbles at the bottom of the water body and allow them to rise by the force of buoyancy.
+Subsurface aeration releases bubbles at the bottom of the water body and allows them to rise by the force of buoyancy.
 Diffused aeration systems utilize bubbles to aerate as well as mix the water.
-Water displacement from the expulsion of bubbles will cause a mixing action to occur, and the contact between the water and the bubble will result in an oxygen transfer.
+Water displacement from the expulsion of bubbles causes a mixing action, and the contact between the water and the bubble will result in an oxygen transfer.

 Jet aeration

-Subsurface aeration can be accomplished by the use of jet aerators, which aspirate air, by means of the Venturi principle, and inject the air into the liquid.
+Subsurface aeration uses jet aerators, which aspirate air, by means of the Venturi principle, and inject the air into the liquid.

 Coarse bubble aeration

-Coarse bubble aeration is a type of subsurface aeration wherein air is pumped from an on-shore air compressor. through a hose to a unit placed at the bottom of the water body.
+Coarse bubble aeration is a type of subsurface aeration where air is pumped from an on-shore air compressor. through a hose to a unit placed at the bottom of the water body.
 The unit expels coarse bubbles (more than 2mm in diameter), which release oxygen when they come into contact with the water, which also contributes to a mixing of the lake's stratified layers.
 With the release of large bubbles from the system, a turbulent displacement of water occurs which results in a mixing of the water.
 In comparison to other aeration techniques, coarse bubble aeration is very inefficient in the way of transferring oxygen.
 This is due to the large diameter and relatively small collective surface area of its bubbles.